DJ-Olson/Data100/Lab2b.md

 # Lab 2b Population Growth Graphs
+(Data for this lab was taken from the United States Census Bureau between the years of 2010 and 2014)

 ### The graphs below show absolute population increase in the 50 states, The District of Columbia, and Puerto Rico.